mosTavassoli/RunTogether-UX/M1/milestone1.md

 - Do you get motivated after running with someone to continue running? why ?
 - Do you have the same goals with your peer runner for running ?
 - Do you choose running as a hobby without a certain plan or as a sport to reach a certian level ?
+- Do you perefer running with some one who is professional or not?
 - I keep motivated for running by ...

 ## User Needs